devopsgroup-io/catapult/README.md

   * Contribute to the Catapult wiki
   * Blog about your experiences with Catapult

-When you first setup Catapult a develop branch is created for you under your forked repository, with an upstream set to `https://github.com/devopsgroup-io/catapult-release-management.git` so that you can easily create a pull request.
+When you first setup Catapult a `develop-catapult` branch is created for you under your forked repository, with an upstream set to `https://github.com/devopsgroup-io/catapult-release-management.git` so that you can easily create a pull request.
 Also keep in mind when closing issues to submit a pull requst that includes [GitHub's: Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).